jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
-Even before that, I did my undergrad in <a href="https://www.math.umass.edu/">Mathematics</a> at the same institution, where I finished my senior thesis under the supervision of Professor <a href="https://people.math.umass.edu/~kevrekid/">Panos Kevrekidis</a> (<a href="https://en.wikipedia.org/wiki/Panayotis_G._Kevrekidis">Wiki</a>) on extreme wave events (<a href="/Downloads/Hwang_Abstract.pdf">Abstract here</a>), and my academic advisor was Professor <a href="https://people.math.umass.edu/~nahmod/">Andrea Nahmod</a> (<a href="https://en.wikipedia.org/wiki/Andrea_R._Nahmod">Wiki</a>).
+Even before that, I did my undergrad in <a href="https://www.math.umass.edu/">Mathematics</a> at the same institution.
+I finished my senior thesis under the supervision of Professor <a href="https://people.math.umass.edu/~kevrekid/">Panos Kevrekidis</a> (<a href="https://en.wikipedia.org/wiki/Panayotis_G._Kevrekidis">Wiki</a>) on extreme wave events (<a href="/Downloads/Hwang_Abstract.pdf">Abstract here</a>), and my academic advisor was Professor <a href="https://people.math.umass.edu/~nahmod/">Andrea Nahmod</a> (<a href="https://en.wikipedia.org/wiki/Andrea_R._Nahmod">Wiki</a>).
 It was an honor to be a student of two <a href="http://www.ams.org/profession/ams-fellows/ams-fellows">AMS Fellows</a>!
 </p>

 <p>
-I am interested in <b>theoretical cryptography</b> and its connections with other fields such as <b>computational complexity</b>, applied analysis, and algebraic/differential geometry.
+I am interested in <b>theoretical cryptography</b> and its connections with other fields such as complexity theory, applied analysis, and algebraic/differential geometry.
 I also like to talk about convex optimization, topological data analysis, and cybersecurity, but not as much as I like cryptography.
 </p>